aaronweaver/docker-DefectDojo/readme.md

 ## Installation

 Install docker and docker-compose.
-Run the setup.bash script which will create a random password for MySQL and Dojo.
+Run the setup.bash script which will create a random password for MySQL and Dojo. chmod u+x setup.bash if necessary.

 The compose file will start three containers labeled as: dojo, nginx and mysql.
 The initial start will take a minute or so as the startup script is creating the database and setting up the default user.
 Once the service is started (usually a minute or less), then browse to https://localhost and login with the username admin and the password that is in the .env file.